Ruth Karr McKee: Career

-She was President of the Washington State Federarion of Women's Clubs from 1913 to 1915.
-She was Director of the General Federation in 1916.
-She was Member of the State Council of Defense from 1917 to 1919.
-She was Member of Board of Regents of the University of Washington from 1917 to 1926, and president of Board in 1923.
+She was President of the Washington State Federation of Women's Clubs from 1913 to 1915, Director of the General Federation in 1916.
+She was a member of the State Council of Defense from 1917 to 1919, a Member of the Board of Regents of the University of Washington from 1917 to 1926, and president of the Board in 1923.

-She was also member of: American Association of University Women, Round Robin Club, Longview Community Service Club, Mary Richardson Walker Chapter, Daughter of the American Revolution, American Academy of Political and Social Science, National Economic League.
+McKee was also member of the American Association of University Women, the Round Robin Club, the Longview Community Service Club (Mary Richardson Walker Chapter), the Daughters of the American Revolution, the American Academy of Political and Social Science and the National Economic League.